 An example of the latter is in Minnesota Statutes Section § 609.11.
-There are, however, many others scattered throughout the statutes.
+But there are others scattered throughout the statutes.

 A “charge enhancement” increases the maximum sentence to a more severe one.
-The enhancement element requires proof of some fact in the case such as a firearm.
+But the enhancement element requires proof of some fact in the case such as a firearm.

 A “mandatory minimum” sentencing provision, similarly, requires proof of a predicate fact.
 Mandatory minimum laws tend to tie the hands of the judge.
-They tend to force a severe prison sentence no matter how unfair.
+They force a severe prison sentence, no matter how unfair.

 In connection with a crime

 A common fact pattern here is using or possessing a gun in connection with another crime.
 The most common is a simple drug possession case where the person also possesses a gun in the home.
-The legislature did not intend to address this .
+The legislature did not intend this abuse of the law.

 Loss of Civil Rights or Property Rights based on conviction, or during restraining order